Learn to take advantage of Character Creator 3 to empower your render pipeline.

 Finally it is important to see the resulting render passes in the drop-down menu of the render window.
 Vray allows you to make the following render passes: SSS (for skin materials), Diffuse, Atmosphere, GI, Reflect, Light, Reflection, RGB, and zDepth (useful for applying lens blur filters in After Effects and Photoshop).

 I hope this article has helped you with your creations and please remember to check out my video game on Steam.
-If you want to keep expanding your knowledge, visit Magazine Reallusion and read their interesting articles, or go to their YouTube page and subscribe to it so you don’t miss any of their upcoming videos.
+If you want to keep expanding your knowledge, visit Magazine Reallusion and read their interesting articles, or go to their YouTube page and subscribe to it so you don’t miss any of their upcoming video productions.